OGDx-merlions/og-slider/README.md

 ## Overview

-og-slider is a Predix UI component
+og-slider is a wrapper and based on the px-slider from Predix UI component

 ## Usage